- Start dateSeptember 2018

 During your studies, you'll work towards developing a high-quality portfolio suitable for presentation when approaching clients for future commissions or industry roles.
 In addition, you'll work on set and self-initiated projects which promote learning through discovery, interaction and response to change.

-For those wishing to continue their study, the theory and research elements of the course will also prepare you for continued learning at a higher level of study.
+For those wishing to continue their study, the theory and research elements of the course will also prepare you for continued learning at Masters level.

 The Graduate Diploma in Photography is taught within the Media School at LCC.